geojak/YouKnowWho-s-ES-Plugins/myplugins/UnusedVanillaContent/README.md

-Unused Vanilla Content

-This plugin adds a ton of things:
 1. Added unused vanilla ships to the game, you will see a lot more pirate fleet variants: Nighthawk, Waverider, Valkyrie, Modified Osprey, Modified Vanguard
 2. This plugin contains Kestrel.Unlocks from zuckung
 3. Made New Tibet and Girtarb Tributable